-This striking rustic log table was made with everyday power tools, in a humble shop space, and all with skills learned in this class!
+This striking rustic log table was made with everyday power tools, in a humble shop space, and over about a weekend.

-If you made your own version of this Rustic Log Table remember to share with the Class Project button up top, or in the box below.
-We'd love to see your work!
+If you made your own version of this rustic Log Table, or something similar, I'd love to see it!

 Share a picture in the comments below and get a freePro Membership to Instructables!